 - Reduced mobility/ change in walk or gait

 - Growth of pseudotumors

 Wright Hip Failure Rates

-Two prominent joint registries have recorded high failure rates among these Hip Implants.
-In the Australian Orthopaedic Association’s 2009 Annual Report, the Wright Profemur Hip Replacement had a revision rate of 11.2% after just three years (ii).
-Similarly, a study in the 8th Annual Report for The National Joint Registry for England and Wales found that the Wright Conserve Hip Replacement failed and required a revision surgery at a rate of 8.35% after five years (iii).
+Two prominent joint registries have recorded high failure rates among these hip implants.
+In the Australian Orthopaedic Association’s 2009 Annual Report, the Wright Profemur Hip Replacement had a revision rate of 11.2% after just three years (i).
+Similarly, a study in the 8th Annual Report for The National Joint Registry for England and Wales found that the Wright Conserve Hip Replacement failed and required a revision surgery at a rate of 8.35% after five years (ii).
 These figures are alarming considering these implants should last 15 years or longer.